Understanding Amyloidosis: What It Is and How to Treat It

 Here is the link https://www.nanavatimaxhospital.org/blogs/understanding-amyloidosis-what-it-is-and-how-to-treat-it

-Amyloidosis is a rare but serious condition caused by the abnormal buildup of amyloid proteins in organs and tissues.
-These misfolded proteins can disrupt normal function, leading to organ damage.
-The condition primarily affects the heart, kidneys, liver, nervous system, and digestive tract.
+Amyloidosis is a rare but life-threatening condition caused by the abnormal buildup of amyloid fibrils in organs and tissues.
+These misfolded proteins are extracellular deposits that disrupt normal function, leading to progressive organ damage.
+The condition primarily affects the heart (restrictive cardiomyopathy), kidneys (nephrotic syndrome), liver, nervous system, and digestive tract.

-If left untreated, amyloidosis can lead to life-threatening complications, including heart failure and kidney failure.
-However, early detection and appropriate treatment can improve outcomes.
+If left untreated, amyloidosis can be terminal, leading to complications including heart failure and kidney failure.
+However, early detection through technologies like mass spectrometry and fat pad biopsies can significantly improve patient outcomes and life expectancy.

 Types of Amyloidosis